-The origin of rugby dates back to 1823 when it is said that a sixteen year-old schoolboy from Rugby picked up a football and began to run with it in his arms rather than kick it along the ground.
-As we approach two centuries since that fateful day, the sport of rugby has expanded to a global phenomenon with over one hundred nations officially recognised in the rugby world rankings.
+The origin of rugby dates back to 1823 when it is said that a sixteen-year-old schoolboy from Rugby picked up a football and began to run with it in his arms rather than kick it along the ground.
+As we approach two centuries since that fateful day, the sport of rugby has expanded to a global phenomenon with over one hundred nations officially recognized in the rugby world rankings.

 Head to Head Betting

 Due to their success and massive following, England enters many of their matches as the favourite and their odds normally follow suit.
 If you are looking to simply place a wager on the outcome of the match, be wary of the different types of head-to-head options: 2-way and 3-way betting.